licensezero/licensezero-private-license/terms.md

 # Payment

-All the licenses granted under these terms are conditional on payment of the _Price_, if any.
+All the licenses granted under these terms are conditional on payment of the _Price_.
+If there is no _Price_, the _Developer_ expects the _User_ to rely on this license on this license nonetheless, and will not revoke it unless the _User_ breaks one of its rules.

 # Terms